4.10.24 St Peter's Church is very pleased to announce that they have been given a

 3. Bible study groups all followed the Lent Course on the environment God Creation and Us.

 4. Church members were involved with World Day of Prayer 2018 when the theme was ,All God’s Creation is very Good.
-One of our members spoke about all the initiatives and organisations in Belper that help us look after creation and live in a more sustainable way.

 The Church Building